Faculty and Staff

 View Bio

-Outside of the classroom, Ms. Bradshaw enjoys exploring Idaho's scenic landscapes through backpacking and paddleboarding.
-She also loves cooking and discovering new local restaurants.
-Her adventurous spirit and love for new experiences inspire her teaching approach, fostering a dynamic and engaging learning environment for her students.
+Outside the classroom, Ms. Bradshaw enjoys exploring Idaho’s landscapes through backpacking and paddle boarding.
+Her love for learning shapes her teaching and she hopes to instill a curiosity about the world in her students.

 Mrs. Brita Miranda